MathWorks-Teaching-Resources/Calculus-Derivatives_es/README.md

 **Learning Goals:**
 - Explain the limit definition of the derivative and its relationship to secant lines
 - Identify the sign of the derivative at a point as positive, negative, or zero based on the graph of a function
+- Identify points where the derivative of a continuous function does not exist and explain why with reference to the definition of the derivative
 - Recognize f'(x), df/dx, and d/dx[f(x)] as equivalent notation for the derivative of f with respect to x

 ## ##